Mika the Bearded: Career

-Sometime between 1190 and 1198, Mika founded a Benedictine monastery in Telki in Pilis County, dedicated to the first Hungarian king Saint Stephen I of Hungary.
-As possessor of the right of patronage, Mika sold three estates of the monastery to the Provostry of Székesfehérvár, according to a letter of Pope Innocent III in 1215–1216.
+Sometime between 1190 and 1198, Mika founded a Benedictine monastery in Telki in Pilis County, dedicated to the first Hungarian king Saint Stephen I. As possessor of the right of patronage, Mika sold three estates of the monastery to the Provostry of Székesfehérvár, according to a letter of Pope Innocent III in 1215–1216.
 Mika petitioned to the Roman Curia in 1224; according to his complaint to Pope Honorius III, there were hardly any monks left in the monastery to worship because of the general indiscipline.
 Mika unsuccessfully requested the pope to transfer the monastery under the supervision of the Cistercians of Heiligenkreuz Abbey.
 However, the Telki Abbey remained in the hands of the Benedictine friars.

 Mika was a confidant of King Andrew II.
 Along with other noblemen, he participated in the Hungarian military campaign against the Principality of Halych in the summer of 1211, when Andrew II intended to restore the child Danylo Romanovich to the Galician throne upon the request of a group of boyars.
 The Galician–Volhynian Chronicle refers to him with the epithet "the Bearded" (Barbatus or Borodaty).
 Mika was wounded in the skirmish against the Cumans, who supported the aspirations of Vladimir Igorevich.
 The Galician–Volhynian Chronicle incorrectly claims that a Cuman chieftain Tobaša cut off his head.